-OPAL aims to provide a single umbrella body to agree and promote standards of work, to increase competence and professionalism.
-The long-term target of OPAL is to have the Oman Petroleum Industry in World Class, internationally competitive and as a figurehead in the sustainable management of Hydrocarbons.
-OPAL aspires to be foremost facilitating body to align stakeholders’ objectives, moderate and address common challenges for the benefit of its members.
+OPAL aims to strengthen its services through a single platform for agreeing and promoting work standards to increase competencies and professionalism.
+The long-term target of OPAL is to have the Oman’s Energy Industry in a world class level, internationally competitive and as a figurehead in the sustainable management of Hydrocarbons and Renewable energy.
+OPAL aspires to be the foremost facilitating body to align stakeholders’ objectives and moderate and address common challenges for the benefit of its members.

 Leaders of the companies (MD’s, CEO’s and GM’s) meet quarterly to discuss areas of mutual benefit and consensus.
-An elected Board consisting of 7 Board Directors from various member companies governs the society, applying the highest standards of corporate governance.
-OPAL employs an effective executive team to implement its programs and serve its members.
+An elected board governs the society applying the highest standards of good corporate governance.
+OPAL employs a small and yet effective executive team to implement its programmes and serve its members.

-The Development of Human Resources gives priority to employers’ needs and focuses on targeted training with the aim to enhance competence and work ethics.
-The objective remains sustainable employment and training is the enabler.
-OPAL has in the last nineteen years facilitated the training and employment of over 10,000 Omanis.
-In addition, it has re-employed more than 7,000 experienced workforces during the last several years.
+The Human Resources Development training scheme gives priority to employers’ needs and focuses on targeted training, which aims to enhance competence and work ethics.
+Employment being the objective and training is the enabler.
+Within the last 22 years, OPAL has facilitated the training and employment of some 12,300 Omanis.
+In addition, it has re-employed more than 8,000 during the last several years.